How To Connect Your Ledger Wallet To Metamask Securely

 The answer is pretty simple – each phrase relates to a separate set of addresses on the blockchain.
 The difference is that the Ledger recovery phrase has never been exposed online, while the MetaMask phrase has.
 This is an important vulnerability that all software wallets suffer – your keys and seed phrase are all generated online within the interface, and as you know, this leaves them open to hacks and spyware deployed via your connection.
 This is why it is so essential to use a wallet that generates this data offline and keeps it there.

-In this process, we will be showing you how to use your Ledger Nano as your wallet, while leveraging MetaMask browser extension as an intermediary for interacting with Web3.
+In this process, we will be showing you how to use your Ledger device as your wallet, while leveraging MetaMask browser extension as an intermediary for interacting with Web3.
 This means that for you, the relevant words remain your Ledger recovery phrase.
 Make sure it’s stored safely, you know the drill!

 With that all clear, let’s walk through the steps of how you can connect Ledger to MetaMask, to enjoy seamless transactions while your keys stay entirely offline.

 Step 1.
-Connect your Ledger Nano to your computer device using a USB cable.
+Connect your Ledger device to your computer device using a USB cable.
 Also, open your MetaMask wallet in full screen on your browser.
 You can do this by logging in with the password you just set up.

 Step 2: Click on the top-right menu of the MetaMask wallet and then find and click on “Connect Hardware Wallet” in the drop-down menu.